Where to See Glowworms: New Zealand’s Bright Shiny Maggots

 1. Te Anau Glowworm Caves

 At only 12,000 years old, Te Anau Glowworm Caves are one of the youngest in New Zealand.
-Cruising through the Te Anau Glowworm Caves is a calm and peaceful visit, so take your mum to those glow worm caves for a smooth experience.
+Cruising through the Te Anau Glowworm Caves (check out on Viator or Klook) is a calm and peaceful visit, so take your mum to those glow worm caves for a smooth experience.

 Location: Te Anau, Southland, South Island (tour depart from the Real Journeys office on the lakefront of Te Anau township).